 As we discuss the expectations associated with state standards, a concept that features prominently in the conversation is the idea of Depth of Knowledge (DOK).
 In the video below, Dr. Norman Webb, the developer of the concept of Depth of Knowledge, explains the four levels and the importance of all four.

-Level 1 includes the recall of information such as a fact, definition, term, or a simple procedure, as well as performing a simple algorithm or applying a formula.
+as a fact, definition, term, or a simple procedure, as well as performing a

 Item types: multiple-choice, open response, and technology-enhanced items.